 1. Scripting

 Learning assembly language is essential in cyber security – it can assist you in comprehending how the malware operates and can aid in your defense against it.
-You can also master the following coding or programming languages in order to have a successful career in the field of cyber security:
+You can also master the following coding or programming languages to have a successful career in the field of cyber security:

 - SQL